This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add 2 tablespoons warm water to the dough and mix well.
+- Rest: Add 2 tablespoons warm water to the dough and mix well.
 Let the dough rest for 5 minutes so it can firm up.

-- On a large baking mat or piece of parchment paper, spread 1 tablespoon of tapioca flour so it covers roughly 8 x 12 inches.
+- Roll out the dough: On a large baking mat or piece of parchment paper, spread 1 tablespoon of tapioca flour so it covers roughly 8 x 12 inches.
+Dust your hands with tapioca flour.
 Take your dough and roll it into a ball with your hands, then place it on your work surface and press it into the shape of a rectangle.
 Using a rolling pin, roll the dough into about an 8 x 12 inch flat rectangle.
+Spread the filling mixture evenly over the dough, making sure to get it at least ½ inch from the edges.

-- Using the shorter (8 inch) side, carefully roll the rectangle into a log.
-Cut the log into nine separate pieces.
-Place the rolls in the greased dish and bake for 18-20 minutes, or until the edges are slightly brown.
+- Roll and slice: Using the shorter (8 inch) side, carefully roll the rectangle into a log.
+Slice the log into nine separate pieces.
+Transfer each roll to the prepared baking dish.

-- Combine the ingredients for the glaze.
-Once the cinnamon rolls cool slightly, pour the glaze over the cinnamon rolls.
+- Serve: Once the cinnamon rolls cool slightly, pour the glaze over the cinnamon rolls.
 Serve warm.

 Notes

-Because the dough is sticky, it’s best to mix the dough in a stand mixer with the paddle attachment.
+- Because the dough is sticky, it’s best to mix the dough in a stand mixer with the paddle attachment.
 You can also use a handheld mixer with the beaters attachment.

 MILLIE DODGSON says